Zero Outage Map

 - A sequence of related steps (primary activities) that successively create value for related stakeholders, e.g. customers, shareholders.
 The key to this definition is that the value outcome of the chain is greater than the sum of the parts.

 - The additional value is created by the synergy of working together, based on an integrating and automating commonality (supporting activities), which can be common business functions (e.g. procurement), technology (e.g. master data of a supply chain) or infrastructure (e.g. a conveyer belt setup in a production line).
 The key is that this common connecting tissue makes the value chain more efficient, repeatable and predictable.

-IT cannot really claim predictability, the typical end-to-end maturity is fairly low, as is the level of collaboration across organizational and technology silos.
-IT has grown fast along technology disruptions creating new silos, barely having the time to mature and integrate between them.
+IT cannot really claim predictability, the typical end-to-end maturity is fairly low, as is the level of collaboration across organisational and technology silos.
+IT has grown by answering technology disruptions with dedicated solutions in a siloed manner, never having the time to mature and truly integrate them into the overall landscape.

-When thinking about this, it becomes glaringly obvious that the concept is highly applicable to IT, and specifically to Zero Outage.
-In order to deliver services end-to-end, you can quickly determine the set of required steps that are intimately related to each other.
-And to deliver at the Zero Outage quality level, it has to be efficient and most importantly predictable.
+When thinking about this, it becomes glaringly obvious that the value chain concept is highly applicable to IT, and specifically to Zero Outage.
+First, when decomposing the steps required to deliver end-to-end services, one can quickly see how they need to be logically chained, still allowing iteration.
+Second, to deliver to the Zero Outage quality level, the chain needs to be highly automated, fault tolerant and most importantly predictable.